 Irritated by this line of questioning, Lewis Morton wiggled a bit in his seat and glared at Natalie.

-"You obviously don't understand how start-ups are funded.
-We employed Clanton Financial Services to secure funding for our venture.
-They comb the world looking for investors willing to back our project, and they decide which deal is best.
+"You don't understand how start-ups are funded.
+We employed Global Financial Services to secure funding for our venture.
+They comb the world looking for investors willing to back our project and decide which deal is best.
 I had no say in this.
 They simply informed me that the money was available.
-Clanton could have gotten the money from the devil himself, and it would have made no difference.
+Global could have gotten the money from the devil, and it would have made no difference.

-“Our software business was so successful that we paid off Clanton Financial Services and whoever supplied them with the money in just three years.
+“Our software business was so successful that we paid off Global Financial Services and whoever supplied them with the money in just three years.
 We are beholden to nobody.
 That is a public record with the SEC, and you can verify it yourself."

 Natalie spent a minute jotting down notes and looked at Morton again.

-"Very well, it's also public knowledge that after receiving your bachelor’s degree in computer science at the University of Chicago, you then attended McMaster University in Hamilton, Ontario.
-There you received a master’s and Ph.D. in computer science, majoring in cyber security.
+"Very well, it's also public knowledge that after receiving your bachelor’s degree in computer science at the University of Chicago, you attended McMaster University in Hamilton, Ontario.
+You received a master’s and Ph.D. in computer science, majoring in cyber security.
 Your Ph.D. thesis was “Regeneration of Cache Exploits in Multi-Thread Processors.”
-Now, admitting that I haven’t a clue about what that means, I checked with friends from my alma mater, Northwestern.
-They told me that you are one of the planet’s foremost experts on cybersecurity.”
+Now, admitting that I haven’t a clue what that means, I checked with friends from my alma mater, Northwestern.
+They told me you are one of the world’s foremost cybersecurity experts.”

 “I think I should be flattered, but what exactly is your point?”

-“I Looked at the client list provided by your marketing department, which includes firms such as BSNF Railroad, EZ-Pass, San Francisco BART, Lyft Electric Vehicles, and Magnus Shipping.
-This puts you close to the mainframes of some huge corporations.
+“I looked at the client list provided by your marketing department, which includes firms such as BSNF Railroad, EZ-Pass, San Francisco BART, Lyft Electric Vehicles, and Magnus Shipping.
+These contracts put you close to the mainframes of some huge corporations.
 It’s not idle speculation to wonder if you might use your cybersecurity talents to penetrate these firms’ computer systems for nefarious purposes if you were so inclined.”

-Natalie looked up, gazing directly into his eyes, looking for telltale signs of nervousness or anger.
+Natalie looked directly into his eyes for telltale signs of nervousness or anger.
 Morton’s expression wasn’t threatening but was intense – he stopped blinking.

 “I am not so inclined.
 Any suggestion otherwise borders on libel.
 We haven’t had any complaints from our customers.”